Program Review Committee

 Dr. Tatiana Nazarenko – Dean of Curriculum and Educational Effectiveness

-Dr. Nazarenko joined Westmont College as Dean of Curriculum and Educational Effectiveness in 2010.
-She chairs the Program Review Committee and works with academic and co-curriculum departments on issues pertaining to curriculum development, outcome-based learning, and assessment.
-She also serves on the Academic Senate, AS Review Committee, WASC Steering Committee, the President's Council, and the College's Strategic Planning Committee.
+Dr. Nazarenko joined Westmont College in 2010.
+She chairs the Program Review and General Education Committees and works with academic and co-curriculum departments on issues pertaining to curriculum development, outcome-based learning, and assessment.
+She also serves on the Academic Senate, AS Review Committee, WSCUC Steering Committee, the President's Council, and the College's Strategic Planning Committee.
 Her research interests include assessment and enhancement of student learning in various educational contexts.

-Dr. Andrew Mullen – Professor of Education (Social Sciences).
+Dr. Helen Rhee –Associate Professor of Religious Studies (Social Sciences).

 Dr. Mark Nelson - Professor of Philosophy (Humanities)